 Cyber security screening of products

-Terms such as Internet-of-things (IoT) and Industry 4.0 have been used often in recent years, with great benefits being promised by the solutions.
-They range from fridges that can order groceries when they are about to run out, to systems used for monitoring production lines and goods transportation.
-There are many benefits to gain, both from a financial and societal point of view.
-All of these systems are ultimately required to have a reasonable level of reliability – in other words, that they function almost 100% of the time.
-Increasingly as more and more devices contain software, their function will also become increasingly dependent on IT security.
+Internet-of-things (IoT) and Industry 4.0 are increasingly being used in products, production lines, and supply chain.
+There are many benefits to gain, but all of these systems are ultimately required to have a reasonable level of reliability – in other words, that they function close to 100 % of the time.
+As more and more products and devices contain IoT-software, their function also become increasingly dependent on IT security.
 But how do we ensure that the products are adequately secure and will remain so for their entire lifetime?

 The shadow effect – IT versus OTAn increasing number of companies are being targeted by cryptolockers, ransomware, phishing attacks and worse.
 These kind of threats are increasing dramatically, but most large-scale companies are now learning to manage the tools and procedures, as well as the culture that needs to be propagated, to keep the company secure.
 The biggest challenge is that this deals primarily with IT systems, e-mails, servers, file sharing, employee registers, finance systems etc., that is IT in its original sense – Information Technology.